How to connect a virtual device to ADB in Genymotion SaaS?

 2025-07-31

-This tutorial will guide you on how to connect a running virtual device to ADB in Genymotion SaaS.
+This tutorial guides you on how to connect a running virtual device to ADB in Genymotion SaaS.

 Requirements